ravi-kumar7/documentation/docs/bank-connect/management.md

 - `bank_name`: a valid bank identifier
 - `pdf_password`: Password for the PDF file.
 Will be `null` if no password.
 - `pdf_url`: Contains a URL for the PDF file.
+- `account_id`: a unique identifier for a customer bank account

 :::danger IMPORTANT
 - Statement files on our system get automatically deleted after 30 days of upload date has passed.
 Post this, the "pdf_url" key will be a blank string. `""`.